spatialthoughts/qgis-tutorials/source/docs/getting_started_with_pyqgis.rst

    :align: center

 7. You will see a long list of available functions.
-For now, we will use a function called ``getFeatures()`` which will gets you all features of a layer.
+For now, we will use a function called ``getFeatures()`` which will gets you the reference to all features of a layer.
 In our case, each feature will be a point representing an airport.
 You can type the following command to iterate through each of the features in the current layer.
 Make sure to add 2 spaces before typing the second line.